Brachi20/DB5785_5626_2715/README.md

    **[Add View Code Here]**
    *(Provide or link to the SQL code for views)*

-8. **PostgreSQL with Docker**:
-   - Set up a Docker container to run **PostgreSQL**.
-   - Configured database connections and managed data persistence within the containerized environment.

-   **[Add Docker Configuration Code Here]**
-   *(Link to or provide the Docker run command and any configuration files)*

 ---

 ## 💡 Workshop Outcomes

-By the end of this workshop, you should be able to:
+By the end of this workshop, we were able to:

 - Design and create a database schema based on an ERD.
 - Perform CRUD (Create, Read, Update, Delete) operations with SQL.